2021 Law Day essay contest is now open! Download the essay packet. The deadline to submit essays is Friday, June 4, 2021 at noon.

 On Law Day the county bar invited the winning students, their teachers, parents and friends to the courthouse, where all of the students were publically honored and each grade winner presented a $100 check and the overall winner a $500 check.
 In addition, each student was given a plaque and a medal.
 The event generates media attention and excitement among the participants.
 More importantly, the students are involved in the study of the rule of law, our judicial system and the U.S. Constitution.

 For the statewide contest, the Senior Lawyers Division will receive submissions from each participating county or group of counties.
 From these essays, a winner will be chosen for each grade, as well as an overall winner.
 The winning students will be recognized and presented with a $500 check and the overall winner with a $1,000 check.
 Appropriate plaques and medals will also be presented.
 Homeschooled students are also encouraged to participate.

 This is a marvelous opportunity for lawyers to interact with the community and, more importantly, to stimulate the interest of our youth in our judicial system and the rule of law.
-The winning overall essays are below.
-The theme was Separation of Powers: Framework for Freedom.
-If you are interest in participating in this project, please contact Judge Mark Hayes at (864) 562-4144 or firstname.lastname@example.org Winning Essay 2016 Winning Essay 2017 Winning Essay
+The packet for next year and winning overall essays are below.
+The theme for next year is Free Speech, Free Press, Free Society.
+If you are interest in participating in this project, please contact Judge Mark Hayes at (864) 562-4144 or firstname.lastname@example.org Winning Essay 2019 Winning Essay 2018 Winning Essay 2017 Winning Essay 2016 Winning Essay